renspringlea/ryba.ren/trashfish.md

+---
+... other attributes ...
+exclude: true
+---

-# Trash fish: Navigating the shoals of gender, species, and meaning in an oppressive world
+## Trash fish: Navigating the shoals of gender, species, and meaning in an oppressive world

 Available for free at Kobo